Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 # Electrical Vehicle Route Planning on Google Map with Reinforcement Learning
-More datail please find the README.pdf experiment section
+More datail please find the Reinforcement Learning on Route Planning through Google map for Self-driving System.pdf experiment section

 # Library Requirements with Python 3.6.2:
 (1) Tensorflow (CPU)